pollfish/docs/unity.md

   Pollfish.surveyReceivedEvent -= surveyReceived;
   Pollfish.surveyNotAvailableEvent -= surveyNotAvailable;
   Pollfish.userNotEligibleEvent -= userNotEligible;

-  #if UNITY_ANDROID

-  /* events for back button android */

-  Pollfish.shouldQuitEvent -= shouldQuit;
-  Pollfish.shouldNotQuitEvent -= shouldNotQuit;

   #endif
 }
 ```

-On the left side you can see the event you are registering with, and on the right side the function that will be fired when the event occurs.
+On the left side you can see the event you are registering to listen to, and on the right side the function that will be fired when the event occurs.

 In order to inform Android and iOS to which object to send the unity messages when an event happens we have to add the following code in Awake function: